 Group investigation of a special problem in the area of physics.
-As appropriate, the specific subject will be announced
+As appropriate, the specific subject will be announced in the Ocharles of Courses.

 POLITICAL SCIENCE

 ⊠POS 101 INTRODUCTION TO POLITICAL SCIENCE

 An inquiry into political action in various cultural contexts stressing a more knowledgeable citizenry while utilizing national and cross-national experiences.
 Topics emphasized include political ideologies, basic structures of governments, public opinion, political parties and court systems.